Menithal/hifi-ipfs/README.md

 This builds the current state of the service, and starts the entire stack using docker compose.

 Once built, you no longer need build the service again.
-Simply running `docker-compose up` will get the service up and running.
+Simply running `docker-compose up` will get the entire service up and running.

-If developing and you wish to rebuild the python service, use the
+If developing and you wish to rebuild the gatekeeper, use the
 ```
 source rebuild.sh
 ```